bradleymccandless/cdr_accounting/README.md

 # Design

 Any SIP software compatible with https://github.com/areski/cdr-pusher stores CDRs to a local SQLite database and cdr-pusher ships them to a central TimescaleDB.
 Hypertable borders are bi-monthly.
-From there I tag the call with a customer account and rate it using libphonenumber and one master rate table (with the most expensive possible charge for each calling area).
-I patched libphonenumber heavily with data from localcallingguide.
+From there I tag the call with a customer account and rate it using https://github.com/daviddrysdale/python-phonenumbers and one master rate table (with the most expensive possible charge for each calling area).
+I patched python-phonenumbers heavily with data from localcallingguide.
 Google wants us to sumbit these patches with official documentation from each telco.
 That is a fair chunk of work, but will make geolocating calls 99.9% accurate for everyone including Android users.

 I specifically chose *not* to use a rate table per customer for the following reasons: